Generic Name: alteplase (AL te plase)

 In an emergency situation it may not be possible to tell your caregivers if you are pregnant or breast-feeding.
 Make sure any doctor caring for your pregnancy or your baby knows you have received this medicine.

-Alteplase is injected into a vein through an IV.
+Cathflo Activase is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-You will also be watched closely for several hours after receiving alteplase, to make sure you do not have an allergic reaction to the medication.
+You will also be watched closely for several hours after receiving Cathflo Activase, to make sure you do not have an allergic reaction to the medication.

 What happens if I miss a dose?

-Because you will receive alteplase in a clinical setting, you are not likely to miss a dose.
+Because you will receive Cathflo Activase in a clinical setting, you are not likely to miss a dose.

 What happens if I overdose?